John Egan (Gaelic footballer): Health

 In a Sunday Independent column published on 7 March 2010, Páidí Ó Sé wrote: "All our best wishes go to my old colleague John Egan who, I'm told, is not well right now.
 John is 58 and, of course, captained the Kerry team that lost to Offaly in the 1982 five-in-a-row final.
 He has six All-Ireland medals, and my Dublin rivals in the 1970s always regard him as the finest of our Kerry team.
 Robbie Kelleher, who has adopted Ventry as his home from home, will join with me in wishing the very best to John, and a speedy recovery."

 Death

-On 8 April 2012, Egan died at the age of 59 at his home in Cork following recent heart surgery.

-He is survived by his wife Mary, son John, and daughter Máirín.
+On 8 April 2012, Egan died at the age of 59 at his home in Cork following heart surgery.
+He is survived by his wife Mary, son John and daughter Máirín.

-Gaelic Athletic Association president Christy Cooney paid tribute saying in a statement "John was an iconic footballer on arguably the most iconic team of all time and his undoubted skills and dedication were handsomely rewarded in an era that will be remembered fondly by Kerry supporters for evermore".
+Gaelic Athletic Association president Christy Cooney paid tribute: "John was an iconic footballer on arguably the most iconic team of all time and his undoubted skills and dedication were handsomely rewarded in an era that will be remembered fondly by Kerry supporters for evermore".

-Kerry legend Pat Spillane described him as "one of greatest corner-forwards ever in Gaelic football, one who never craved the spotlight, He was a gentle giant and a warrior".
+Fellow Kerry player Pat Spillane described him as "one of greatest corner-forwards ever in Gaelic football, one who never craved the spotlight, He was a gentle giant and a warrior".

-Former manager Mick O'Dwyer paid tribute by saying "There has never, at least in my understanding of Gaelic football, been a better inside forward than John Egan.
+Former manager Mick O'Dwyer commented: "There has never, at least in my understanding of Gaelic football, been a better inside forward than John Egan.
 I can't say he was the best, but I can say there was no-one better".